JustHumanz/justhumanz.github.io/_posts/vGPU/2024-06-14-setup-vGPU-on-openstack.md

 <details>
   <summary>A little tip</summary>

-    if you only have desktop gpu you can try https://gitlab.com/polloloco/vgpu-proxmox or if you already have datacenter gpu but not in grid-vgpu list try to change ge grid-vgpu version, nvidia sometimes drop the vgpu support in newer version (in my case nvidia A30 was drop the vgpu support on grid 16.0)
+    if you only have desktop gpu you can try https://gitlab.com/polloloco/vgpu-proxmox or if you already have datacenter gpu but not in grid-vgpu list try to change grid version, nvidia sometimes drop the vgpu support in newer version (in my case nvidia A30 was drop the vgpu support on grid 16.0)

 </details>